Stuart Hancock - a composer and arranger of film, television, commercial, theatre and concert music, and a professional pianist and conductor.

 Stuart capitalised on this success in 2016 with two breakthrough television projects: dark grungy electronica for the E4/Netflix comedy horror Crazyhead (from Misfits writer-creator Howard Overman) and colourful orchestral scoring for the animated adaptation of We're Going On A Bear Hunt (from the makers of The Snowman and the Snowdog).
 Bear Hunt premiered on Channel 4 on Christmas Eve and was the channel's highest-rated programme of the year with over 8 million viewers, and Stuart now conducts live concert performances of the film score to family audiences internationally (most recently in Kaohsiung, Taiwan in a double-bill with The Snowman).

 Stuart's latest music for film includes the award-winning coming-of-age short Him & Her (2019), and the adapted score for The Ice King, a feature-length BBC Storyville documentary about Olympic champion ice skater John Curry, which had a UK cinema release in April 2018.
-2020 has seen him scoring the History Channel feature-length documentary 'Hiroshima: 75 Years Later', broadcast in August in the US, and scoring slated for 2021 includes a major new animated feature film, and the songs and score for a children's film musical.
+2020 has seen him scoring the History Channel feature-length documentary 'Hiroshima: 75 Years Later', broadcast in August in the US, and scoring slated for 2021/22 includes the major new animated feature film 'Kensuke's Kingdom', the feature documentary 'Disorder', and the songs and score for a children's film musical.

 Also in demand as a composer of concert music, Stuart's second youth opera - a pirate romp called The Cutlass Crew - was staged by W11 Opera in Hammersmith in December 2017, and is set for its US premiere in April 2022.
 His previous concert work includes the ambitious collaborative song project for symphony orchestra, choir and soloists called Snapshot Songs, which received standing ovations for its performances at London’s Barbican Centre and garnered Stuart a prestigious BASCA British Composer Award in December 2015.